harness/developer-hub/docs/security-testing-orchestration/get-started/onboarding-guide.md

 </details>

+### Install a local Docker delegate for STO

+A local runner build infrastructure is recommended for small, limited builds, such as a one-off build on your local machine.

+For more information, go to [Set up a local runner build infrastructure](/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-docker-build-infrastructure) in the CI documentation.

-### Create secrets for your Git and DockerHub access credentials
+## Create secrets for your Git and DockerHub access credentials

 Harness includes a built-in Secrets Manager that enables you to store encrypted secrets, such as access keys, and use them in your Harness account.
 Secrets are always stored in encrypted form and are not accessible by Harness.
 Only the delegate, which runs in your infrastructure, can access them.